drjacob2/python_MHC_parser/README.md

 -merged_file_DMA.txt - merged version of DMA_gen and DMA_nuc ran 09/06

 -merged_files_A.txt - merged version of A_gen and A_nuc ran 09/06

+-mergefiles.py - final version as of 09/06 to read in nuc and gen files and merge

+-HLAtest.py - takes the alginments/gen file from the IMGTHLA database and uses pandas to count the unique values

 Jupyter notebooks are versions of importing gen file for cleaning and counting unique columns.